'But first, on earth as vampire sent,

 My reputation soon grew and spread to European nobility, as I began to paint not only for prominent families of the republic, but for my admirers in Sardinia and Sicily also.
 I had known the aristocracy well, since I was a fortunate nobleman and had learnt the trade of a merchant.
-My plans were to succeed in the steps of those fabulous men aforementioned, and become a worthy and established painter, but my fate would suddenly change, and offer me a course that I never suspected.
+My plans were to succeed in the steps of those fabulous men mentioned, and become a worthy and established painter, but my fate would suddenly change, and offer me a course that I never suspected.

-It was during the epic Renaissance, when I had first met the venerable master in those Catalan streets of Barcelona that eerie and blear midnight of 1528 deliciating, whilst I felt the zephyr and his scent nearby.
+It was during the epic Renaissance, when I had first met the venerable master in those Catalan streets of Barcelona that eerie and blear midnight of 1528 deliciating, when I felt the zephyr and his scent nearby.
 He was a mysterious and ubiquitous stranger that had followed me suddenly, to a solitary cul-de-sac.
 He was accompanied by a female companion, whose name was Sofia.
 She was immensely beautiful and exquisite, but very protean as the master.
-Never would I imagine that I would succumb to his powerful influence, and the beauty au naturel of that unique and special woman, who I fell in love with afterwards so easily.
+Never would I imagine that I would succumb to his powerful influence, and the beauty au naturel of that unique and special woman, who I fell in love with subsequently.

-I would be an immortal being that yearned to eradicate the long centurial nights of my looming quietus and umbrage, for the avatar of his freelage guidance always.
+I would be an immortal being that had yearned to eradicate the long centurial nights of my looming quietus and umbrage, for the avatar of his freelage guidance always.
 For countless centuries I had served the master, as his obsequious servant and worthy confidant, enjoying the illimitable hours with him, from the memorable nights of the wonderful Renaissance appertained.
-It was the supreme culture and style of the inspiriting beauty of Gothic art and architecture developed, during the Renaissance that we both cherished and enjoyed stupendously.
-I was an aspiring artist and had been born with thespian talents, while he was a superlative master to be embraced with tremendous adulation infinitely.
+It was the supreme culture and style of the inspiriting beauty of Gothic art and architecture developed, during the Renaissance that we both cherished and had enjoyed stupendously.
+I was an aspiring artist and had been born with thespian talents, whilst he was a superlative master to be embraced, with tremendous adulation infinitely.

 That night I became the master's thrall and unconquerable guardant, and I am a mesonoxian immortal and authentic vampire, from the stately breed and eminence of the Gothic Demiurge, who once roamed the enchanted nights of interminable pleasure exuberantly.
 I am beholden to the splendid memory of his existence that strengthens my longevity, through the mercurial temperament that bounds me in the infinite mystery of my vampirism and immortality.
-Perhaps it is seen only as a peccant malison by the righteous naysayers, or it is seen as a finite blessing by the harum-scarum sycophants of humanity.
+Perhaps it is seen only as a peccant malison by the righteous naysayers, or it is seen as a finite blessing, by the harum-scarum sycophants of humanity.

 I clearly remember that ominous night, when he had converted me then; and who he was that the inquisitive mortals revered meritoriously in emulation, as he sat in his palatial throne of Erebus stoically.
-He the eponymous leader had commanded before the daring legions of Romans, and the entourage of indeterminate vampires who were born afterwards, from that perpetual and fierce blood and lineage that have spread forthwith, his noble and enviable seed to the world of the Homo sapiens as an endowment.
+He the eponymous leader had commanded before the daring legions of Romans, and the entourage of indeterminate vampires who were born afterwards, from that perpetual and fierce blood and lineage that have spread forthwith, his noble and enviable seed to the world of the Homo sapiens, as an endowment.

 Throughout all these years he spoke, about the festive nights of yore with such intensity, and his aloof battles in Caledonia and Germania, where the Dionysian winds still blow his exemplary name.
 He was fond of the multifarious Roman atriums, castellums and latifundiums he had seen.
 Thus, I had served him with the utmost regard and incidence, till the master was killed by the nefarious Gastón, Duke of New Orleáns.

 As for Sofia, she would vanish, and I saw her again nevermore-or so I had believed.
 I was not certain if she was dead also.
-I searched for her, from city to city, country to country, but I failed to locate her.
-In absentia of his cultivated veneer of refinement, I would read poetry in my plaintive and lyrical remembrance of her, and the memory of the recherché master that was revered by the concinnous troubadours of Medieval Europe who sung his praise.
+I searched for her, from city to city, country to country, but I had failed to locate her.
+In absentia of his cultivated veneer of refinement, I would read poetry in my plaintive and lyrical remembrance of her, and the memory of the recherché master that was revered, by the concinnous troubadours of Medieval Europe, who sung his praise.
 It has been centuries that the nocturnal master of human delirium perished.